 The Cantabrian Mountains are located in the northern coastal area of Spain, and is an excellent place to go walking and trekking.
 The area is dominated by the Picos de Europa, plus there are several Natural Parks as shown on the map opposite.

-The Picos de Europa National Park spans for around 40km that is famous for its towering jagged limestone peaks and spires.
+The Picos de Europa National Park spans for around 40km that is famous for its towering jagged limestone peaks and spires separated by green valleys and rivers.
 The Picos have a great network of clearly signposted walking routes throughout the National Park, where you will find lakes, gorges and the highest peak of Torre de Cerredo (2,648m).
 There are two other significant peaks, these being Torre Sta de Castilla (2,594), and the dramatic peak of Picu Urriellu (2,519).

 The Picos de Europa is also a great place to go rock climbing and sport climbing, find out more here…

 There are several National Parks within the Cantabrian Mountains that are easily reached from the main towns in central Asturias such as Gijon, Santander, Leon and Oviedo.
 All of these National Parks are great areas to go walking and hiking with the Ubinas massif mountains being the most extensive with 45 peaks over 2,000m high.
 The Cordillera Cantabrica - Ubinas Massif walking and hiking map covers many of these peaks and is available to buy from our shop.